azizoz-ym/ML_practice/README.md

 # pandas_practice
 I am new to data science.
 In this repository I upload files and codes I have learned.
-My goal is to upload a code per day.
+My goal is to upload at least one code per day.

 dd/mm/yyyy